-- A. No compensation for accrued sick leave shall be provided for any employee for any reason, except that one-half of the employee's accrued sick leave bank shall be paid to the employee or his/her beneficiary upon death or permanent total disability. - B. Employees will be allowed to convert up to one hundred (100) hours of existing sick leave to time management leave on a two-for-one basis.
-(100 hours of sick leave will convert to 50 hours of time management leave). - C. Existing sick leave (banked sick leave) may be used by employees only after the employee has been absent from work for at least the equivalent of three (3) entire work days due to the same illness or injury for qualifying sick leave utilization per the Personnel Rules.
+- A. No compensation for accrued sick leave shall be provided for any employee for any reason, except that one-half of the employee's accrued sick leave bank shall be paid to the employee or their beneficiary upon death or permanent total disability. - B. Existing sick leave (banked sick leave) may be used by employees only after the employee has been absent from work for at least the equivalent of three (3) entire work days due to the same illness or injury for qualifying sick leave utilization per the Personnel Rules.
 The equivalent of the first three (3) days will be either deducted from accrued and unused time management or, if the employee does not have sufficient time management leave, will be deducted from accrued compensatory time or any other paid leave time, or be identified as leave without pay.